 Without Seneca’s supervision, restraining his extravagance, Nero began to act according to his own whims.
 His extravagant surrounding, increased war expenses (wars with Parthia in the 60s), new praetorian prefect, Tigellinus, frowning over Nero’s most ridiculous ideas, caused the deterioration of the state’s economic condition.
-The resumption of trials for else majesty, death sentences and the confiscation of property in favor of Nero made the emperor less and less popular.
+The resumption of trials for lese-majesty, death sentences and the confiscation of property in favor of Nero made the emperor less and less popular.
 In addition, the Senate, concerned about Nero’s dangerous power, still remembered his promise from 54 CE, when he mentioned that he would give the Senate a greater power.
 These factors influenced the creation of so-called the Pisonian Conspiracy in 65 CE which aim was to assassinate Nero.
 It was commanded by a senator, Gaius Piso.
 The conspiracy eventually did not work out, as one of the conspirators and the closest advisors of the emperor, Fenius Rufus, betrayed his companions.
-The conspiracy was crashed by the pretorian prefect, Ofonius Tigellinus.
-Gaius Piso was forced to commit a suicide.
+The conspiracy was crushed by the pretorian prefect, Ofonius Tigellinus.
+Gaius Piso was forced to commit suicide.
 Other people who had to die as they were accused of taking part in the conspiracy were Lucan, Rufus, Seneca and Gaius Petronius.

 After the fire, on Nero’s orders and according to his plans, the capital was being rebuilt.
 From 64 to 68 CE one of the emperor’s largest designs was erected, the luxurious Nero Palace on the Esquiline, called the “Golden House”.
-Due to the high costs associated with eg. lavish décor, the project had never been completed.
+Due to the high costs associated with eg. lavish décor, the project was never completed.

 The fact of building the palace on the scorched ground caused suspicions, spread by the hostile group in the Senate, saying that Nero would order to set on fire.
 This is probably not true, because then Rome used to burn frequently, which was related to the way the buildings were built.
-The greatest fire of Rome of that time took place during the reign of Octavian August, however, the one from the time of Nero was more memorable because of the hostility towards the ruler on the part of both aristocracy and later also Christian authors.
+The greatest fire of Rome of that time took place during the reign of Octavian Augustus, however, the one from the time of Nero was more memorable because of the hostility towards the ruler on the part of both aristocracy and later also Christian authors.